 Best Practices

-- Start with groups: Set up your groups first, then create policies that reference them
+- Start with teams: Set up your team hierarchy first, then create policies that reference it

 - Use descriptive names: Name policies after the role or team they're for (e.g., "Sales Manager", "Sales Enablement")